galaxyproject/training-material/topics/introduction/tutorials/introduction-to-cpt-galaxy/tutorial.md

 ![](../../images/introduction-to-cpt-galaxy-screenshots/4_file_selected.png)

 > ### {% icon tip %} File Format Issues?
 > If Galaxy does not detect the file type properly, the user can set the file type.
-Although it is a rare occurrence, be sure to double check the file is formatted properly before overriding Galaxy.
+As this is a rare occurrence, be sure to double check the file is formatted properly before overriding Galaxy.
 {: .tip}

 When all of the files desired to be uploaded have been selected, click **Start** in the bottom right of the upload menu.
 The dataset will indicate to you that it is uploaded in the upload window by yielding a 100% status; at this time, the window can be closed.
 In the history column, the freshly uploaded dataset will be grey with a clock symbol…
+>     >*note that the file(s) must be completely finished uploading before you can navigate away from this page.
+Failure to wait until all files are uploaded will result in a loss of these files.*

 ![](../../images/introduction-to-cpt-galaxy-screenshots/5_file_waiting.png)